Cachagua, V Region. CHILE

 Photographs: Roland Halbe

-The house is located over a terrain with a 25º incline facing the Pacific Ocean.
-Its design, structure, internal organization, and the lifestyle within it, where determined by the preexisting conditions of the topography.
+The house is located on a terrain that has a 25º inclination, facing the Pacific Ocean.
+Its design, structure, internal organization, and the lifestyle proposed within it were determined by the pre-existing conditions of the topography.

 The inclined surface of the roof is parallel to the natural slope of the site and it’s occupied by a large stair with unusual proportions for a domestic program.
 Below this oblique plane a diagonal interior space contains the different programs of the house.
 The monotony of the free plan is redefined by the slope, creating an interior topography of varying levels with different sizes and heights.